 Depending on your preferences, you can take a boat tour including dolphin watching, which means you’ll look for dolphins on the way to and from the cave.
 The boat crew knows where there are good chances to see them, though they are wild animals, and sights are not guaranteed.

 Other tours include kayaking into the cave.
 This is highly recommended as it’s not allowed for the boats to drop off tourists inside the cave.
+You can check the top-rated Albufeira kayak tours for availability in winter.

 Thus the only way you can actually enter this heavenly cave is by paddleboard or kayak, and trust me when I say it’s an experience of a lifetime!